Skip to main content

 Key Takeaways

-• Sudden vision loss is a medical emergency requiring immediate care
+• Sudden vision loss is an emergency because some causes are time-sensitive

 Simulation of hemianopia vision loss showing the left half of the visual field completely blacked out while the right half reveals a lakeside walking path - illustrating how patients with partial vision loss from stroke, optic nerve damage, or brain lesions experience half-field blindness in daily life